 If you are part of an organization looking to bring AI into your operational and cyber security systems, you’ll need to first understand what AI can do for your business.
 Not only that, but you’ll need to know the ways that cyber criminals are hacking into company AI systems for malicious purposes and even creating their own AI systems to disrupt organizations.
+AI-based cyber security solutions can also help you to counteract the threats posed by bad actors using AI.

 Keep reading to learn the practical benefits of AI in the modern workplace, the potential cyber threats that malignant AI may pose to your organization’s data, and how your enterprise can safeguard itself against these new digital threats while still investing in practical AI solutions.

-1. Job Augmentation
+1. Job Augmentation, Not Replacement

 The increased use of AI in the workplace has sparked debates about whether digital technologies are here to replace human labor for good.
-However, AI has the ability to make daily work tasks more manageable, rather than replacing humans altogether.
-Artificial intelligence and humans excel at different kinds of intelligence, and the best results come from keeping both in the workplace.
+This discussion has only accelerated as generative AI has become widely available, giving employers the ability to use AI to create images, text, and video that may seem authentic or human-created.

 AI can make workplaces more efficient by making up for temporary labor shortages and completing time-consuming tasks through process automation.
 The automation of repetitive physical and mental tasks, such as physical inventory manipulation and data interpretation, can allow employees to focus on the tasks most critical to their given roles.